lawrennd/old_talks/_ml/includes/or-control-econometrics-statistics-ml.md

 * Ease of commiunication
 * Rapid deployment of robust solutions
 }
 \notes{The separation between these fields has almost become tribal, and from one perspective this can be very helpful.
 Each tribe can agree on a common language, a common set of goals and a shared understanding of the approach they’ve chose for those goals.
-This ensures that best practice can be developed and shared and as a result quality standards rise.}
+This ensures that best practice can be developed and shared and as a result, quality standards can rise.}

 \newslide{Professional Tribes}
 \slides{